How can you heal faster after lifting weights?

 You have probably seen weightlifters on TV clanging around weights and pumping iron as fast as they can.

 The truth is, this is the worst way to get a good workout.
-The control you have over your body can increase the benefit of your weight lifting program and prevent injury.
+The control you have over your body can increase the benefit of your weightlifting program and can prevent injury.

 By maintaining complete control over your movements, you are preventing your body from jerking or moving out of its optimal position.
 This will focus the energy on the muscle you want to work out and prevent undue damage.